Book of Emily

 “What would?”

 “My life.”
-The words floated in deafening silence.
+The words hung in the air, echoing in deafening silence.

 She watched Walter’s eyes well with sadness as they considered the hurt he’d just unearthed.
 He spoke gently.
 “And is that such a bad thing?”

-Emily turned away and buried her head into her hands.
+Emily turned away and buried her head in her hands.
 Between sniffles, she spoke.
 “Do you not like this life we’ve built together?”

 Walter shuffled next to his wife and wrapped his arms around her.
 His hugs had always been magic.
 With a tone matching the masculine softness of his clutch, he spoke.
 “Em, darling, I’m living the life of my dreams so long as you’re in it.
 All of this other stuff we have is nice, but it’s meaningless without you.”